bedapub/splicekit/README.md

 * basic motif analysis
 </details>

-## Quick Start and Installation<a name="initial_setup"></a>
+## Quick start and installation<a name="initial_setup"></a>

 The easiest way to install splicekit is to simply run `pip install splicekit`.
-This will also install pybio and scanRBP.

 If you would like to install splicekit directly from this repository, clone the repository into a folder, for example `~/software/splicekit`.
 Add the `~/software/splicekit` folder to $PYTHONPATH (`export PYTHONPATH=$PYTHONPATH:~/software/splicekit`).

+### Dependencies

+splicekit uses several third-party open-source software.
+If you don't have the software installed on your system, we prepared a [singularity](singularity) definition file, where you can also directly see all dependencies.
+Using the singularity image, you don't need to install the dependencies yourself, you just need to install singularity.

+### Example runs and datasets

 Example runs can be found in the [datasets](datasets) folder.

+### Configuration file documentation

 <details>
 <summary>Description of splicekit.config file parameters (click to show)</summary>